KeyboardKit/KeyboardKitPro/README.md

 The number of available locales is based on your [license tier][Licenses].

 ### 💡 Autocomplete

-KeyboardKit Pro adds an autocomplete engine that supports all locales above.
+KeyboardKit Pro adds an autocomplete engine that supports all keyboard localse, as well as a web-based provider that fetches autocomplete suggestions from a remote, configurable data source.

+[Read more here][Autocomplete]

 ### 🔤 Input Sets

 KeyboardKit Pro adds locale-specific input sets for all locales above.

+The correct input set will automatically be enabled when you change the keyboard locale.

 ### 🗯 Secondary Actions

 KeyboardKit Pro adds locale-specific secondary callout actions for all locales above.

+The correct actions will automatically be enabled when you change the keyboard locale.

 ## Installation

 ### Swift Package Manager

+KeyboardKit Pro only supports Swift Package Manager.

 ```
 https://github.com/KeyboardKit/KeyboardKitPro.git
 ```

+KeyboardKit Pro only needs to be added to the main app target.

 ## Getting started

 Before you can use KeyboardKit Pro, you need to install it and obtain a license:

+* Obtain a [KeyboardKit Pro license][Licenses].
-* Install and setup KeyboardKit as described [in the main repo][KeyboardKit].
+* Install KeyboardKit as described [in the main repo][KeyboardKit].
-* Install KeyboardKitPro alongside KeyboardKit, using the installation url above.
+* Install KeyboardKitPro alongside KeyboardKit, as described above.
-* Obtain a KeyboardKit Pro license key (read more [here][Licenses]).

 KeyboardKit Pro can now be setup with a single line of code: